• Recipe Index

 Instructions

 • Cut the peach into about 6-8 slices.
-Brush the peach slices and lime lightly with oil and then grill all for a couple minutes each side until they have light char marks.
+If grilling (as I recommend but you can skip), brush the peach slices lightly with oil and then grill all for a couple minutes each side until they have light char marks.
 Allow to cool slightly.

-• Hold back a slice of peach for garnish, then put the rest in a glass.
+• Hold back a slice of peach for garnish, then put the rest in a cocktail shaker.
 Roughly tear the mint and add it along with the sugar and juice from the lime.
-Muddle all together until well broken up then remove larger pieces of the peach skin (the flesh should fall off as you muddle).
+Muddle all together until well broken up then add the rum, shake to mix, then strain into a glass part filled with ice.
+For a chunkier version, you can muddle directly in the glass then add ice and rum.
+Alternatively, use shaker but don't strain. in both cases, I'd suggest you will want to remove the peach skins first and be sure to muddle well.

 Notes